Valerie Bertinelli Shares A Montage Of Hilarious Betty White Bloopers In Honor Of Her 99th Birthday

 Valerie Bertinelli posted a video sequence of some hilarious on-set bloopers from her former Hot in Cleveland co-star Betty White in an Instagram post to honor the television legend’s 99th birthday.
-The nine-minute long montage of clips featured Valerie, Betty, and their co-stars Wendie Malick and Jane Leeves as they attempted to get through some of their scenes for the series, which ran on TV Land for six seasons, from 2010 through 2015.
+The nine-minute long montage of clips featured Valerie, Betty, and their co-stars Wendie Malick and Jane Leeves as they attempted to get through some of their scenes for the series, which ran on TV Land for six seasons between 2010 and 2015.

-All of these included Betty as she tried to get through some of the more racy lines written for her on the series as she portrayed the character of Elka Ostrovsky, an elderly seasoned caretaker of a rental house who is wise beyond her years and judgmental toward the younger generation.
+All of these included Betty as she tried to get through some of the racier lines written for her on the series as she portrayed the character of Elka Ostrovsky, an elderly caretaker of a rental house who is wise beyond her years and judgmental toward the younger generation.

 The premise of the comedy was the story of three friends from Los Angeles who found themselves in Ohio after their plane to Paris makes an emergency landing there.
 They decide to stay after realizing that they’re considered much hotter there than back in California.
 White plays their cranky landlord.